augustinh22/msc_markdown/source/02_Theory.md

 contribute towards achieving the \acp{SDG} by offering information for nations, organisations and other stakeholders to plan, monitor identified targets, track progress towards their achievement

+- image from UN group looking at EO-based indicators for sustainable development

 ## Indicators for International Initiatives

 - identify which existing indicators from the two initiatives could benefit from \ac{EO}-based Information

 suggest any additional indicators that may be relevant for specific targets, or goals

+- EO4SD \ac{ESA} initiative furthering the use of \ac{EO}-derived information in support of sustainable development

+@un-habitatSDGGoal112017

 - use this to lead into a concept of more time-sensitive analysis than monitoring long-term goals